sindresorhus/sindresorhus.github.com/source/content/apps/command-x.md

 First, make sure you pressed <kbd>Command+X</kbd> and not <kbd>Command+C</kbd>.

+Then try enabling the setting “Use more reliable way of handling Command+X”.

 To help me figure out the issue, press <kbd>Command+X</kbd> and <kbd>Command+V</kbd> in Finder, click the “Copy Debug Info” button in the Command X menu bar menu, and then [send the debug info to me](/feedback?product=Command%20X&referrer=Website-FAQ), including a short explanation of what didn't work.

 #### Is there any risk of data loss if I forget to paste?